gabrielfeo/50-72/README.md

 brew install gabrielfeo/50-72/cli
 ```

 This installs a pre-built binary from the [latest stable release][releases].
-See below for instructions on how to build
+If you prefer to build from source, see
-from source.
+below for instructions.

 ## FAQ